idinu1285/movies_project/README.md

 # movies_project
-Extract data from CSV file using csv library in Python
+Extract data from a CSV file using csv library in Python